bastiansmn/portfolio/README.md

 You can find 4 sections :
 - Home : Small landing section
 - About : Who am I, what am I studying, ...
 - Work : My personal or university projects.
-All are pretty much my own thinking during the entire project.
+All are pretty much my own thinking during the entire projects.
 - Contact : Everything you need to contact me.

+## Some features I added to the project :

+- Sync the language of the portfolio with your navigator language (French if your navigator is, english else)
+- Scroll reveal animations (with Intersection observer/ScrollReveal.js)
+- Using Vanilla.js on some cards

+Why I didn't used router ?

+I find this useless to have a router in this kind of page.
+I think it gives a better UX, and makes the portfolio easier to navigate and read.

 ----------